-The proposed morphological parameters proved to be more sensitive to detect the toxic contaminations than the normal operating parameters, such as Chemical Oxygen Demand removal efficiency.
-In shock load 1 (1.6 mgdetergent.L-1) and 3 (40 mgsolvent.L-1), although the reactors performance seemed to be unaffected by the toxics concentration and exposure time, changes in micro and macrostructure of the granules were observed.
-In shock load 2 (300 mgdetergent.L-1) the morphological changes were detected in the morphological parameters before reactor efficiency decreased.
-The new latent variable t[1], defined as an weighted sum of all variables included in the dataset, showed a variation of 262, 254 and 80 %, respectively in SL1, SL2 and SL3.
-The high loadings/weights of the morphological parameters enhanced the need to monitor the anaerobic digestion process solid phase in order to achieve an effective and feed forward control.
+In SL1 (1.6 mg{detergent} L-1) and SL3 (40 mg{solvent} L-1), changes in micro and macrostructure of the granules were observed, although the reactors performance was virtually unaffected.
+In SL2 (300 mg{detergent} L-1) the morphological changes were detected in the morphological parameters before the detection of a decrease in the reactor efficiency.
+The new latent variable t[1], defined as an weighted sum of all variables included in the dataset, showed a variation of 262%, 254% and 80%, respectively, in SL1, SL2 and SL3.
+The high loadings/weights of the morphological parameters enhanced the usefulness of monitoring the solid phase of the anaerobic digestion process (biomass), in order to achieve an effective and timely control.
+It was showed that PCA allowed the differentiation of the several shock loads.